dotnet/roslyn-tools/docs/RepoToolset.md

 The goals are
 - to reduce the amount of copies of same or similar props, targets and scripts across repos
-- cross-platform build that relies on dotnet cli, which is expected to be downloaded during restore
+- enable cross-platform build that relies on dotnet cli, which is expected to be downloaded during restore, as well as destkop msbuild based build
-- no dependency on software installed on the machine
+- no dependency on software installed on the machine when using dotnet cli
 - be as close to the latest shipping dotnet SDK as possible, with minimal overrides and tweaks
 - be modular and flexible, not all repos need all features; let the repo choose subset of features to import
 - unify common operations and structure across repos